ollewelin/ai-cat-door/README.md

 wsl --install
 ```
 This command will enable the necessary features and install the default Linux distribution (usually Ubuntu).
 Your PC will need to restart.

+3. Set Up Your Linux Distribution:
+After restarting, open the Linux distribution from the Start menu and follow the on-screen instructions to set up your Linux user account.

 Example
 ```
 PS C:\Users\olle_> wsl --install